 Early traditions at APD included “Donation Day,” when Lebanon residents contributed food, bathrobes, towels and other needed goods, and “Baby Day,” where babies born at the hospital gathered with their families for a social get-together.
 The early hospital specialized in births, minor medical procedures and tonsillectomies—the only surgery then performed at APD.

 In 1964 APD undertook a fundraising capital campaign to build a modern hospital.
 APD continued to expand in the 1990s and 2000s, adding physicians' offices, the Immediate Care Center, Women's Care Center and Occupational Health Services, while expanding its surgical capacity and making strides in same day and minimally invasive surgery.
-In 2006, APD raised $4.3 million to fund the Robert A. Mesropian Center for Community Care, which today provides primary care, internal medicine, outpatient therapy, and geriatric care.
+In 2006, APD raised $4.3 million to fund the Robert A. Mesropian Center for Community Care, which provided primary care, internal medicine, outpatient therapy, and geriatric care.
 In 2012, community support made possible a major renovation to the medical-surgical inpatient wing of APD.

-In 1996, APD Health Systems opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
+In 1996, APD opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
 Both represent APD’s commitment to serving seniors in our community.

 APD sees more than 95,000 patient encounters per year.
 Our 500 staff members provide services in Dermatology, Family Medicine, General Surgery, Geriatrics, Orthopaedics, Pediatrics, Pain, Plastic Surgery, Podiatry, Neurosurgery, Occupational Health, Radiology, Rehabilitation, Physical Therapy, Sleep Health, Urology, and Women’s Care.

 In 2014, under the leadership of President and CEO Susan E. Mooney, APD completed a strategic planning process which will guide the organization for the ensuing 3-5 years.
-Core elements of the plan include four new initiatives which will further strengthen the lasting relationships we build with our patients.
+Core elements of the plan include four initiatives which will further strengthen the lasting relationships we build with our patients.

-- A Multi-Specialty Clinic that will serve as a new home for most of our outpatient clinics, and will be specifically built around the needs of our patients;
+- A Multi-Specialty Clinic that serves as a new home for most of our outpatient clinics, and will be specifically built around the needs of our patients;

 - A Specialty Surgery program in Orthopaedics and Neurosurgery that minimizes inpatient hospitalization and maximizes successful outcomes; and